marco-travel-companion/marco-legal-docs/privacy-policy.md

 ## 2. How We Use Your Data
 a.
 We use your data for the following purposes:
-1. To provide and deliver App features, such as unlocking paid content.
+1. To provide and deliver App features, such location-based recommendations.
-2. To improve the App's functionality and your experience based on your feedback and usage patterns.
+2. To improve the App's functionality and your experience based on feedback and usage patterns.
-3. To provide location-specific content.
-4. To respond to inquiries, send notifications, and update you about features.
+3. To respond to inquiries, send notifications, and update you about features.
-5. To monitor and protect the App’s security, including fraud prevention.
+4. To monitor and protect the App’s security, including fraud prevention.